TheSweGoose/TheSweGoose/Intruduction.md

-👋🏼 Howdy, Hey!
-I'm TheSweGoose, I am just trying to learn how to code. 👋🏼 🇸🇪 I am born and raised in Sweden 🇸🇪
+Howdy, Hey!
+I'm TheSweGoose a kid born 2010 👋🏼,
-🦢 I absolutley LOVE geese. 🦢
+I am just trying to learn how to code 👨🏼‍💻.
-💙 Discord: TheSweGoose#7625 💙
+I am born and raised in Sweden 🇸🇪 and I absolutley LOVE geese.
-👨🏼‍💻 print("Have a good day") 👨🏼‍💻
+I can be reached via discord as TheSweGoose#7625